skillrepos/k8s-dev-v2/codespace-labs.md

 **Purpose:  In this lab, we’ll see how to make a set of manifests usable with Kustomize and how to use Kustomize to add additional changes without modifying the original files.**

-(For these labs, we have  "alias kz=kustomize" if you have kustomize installed.
+(For these labs, we have  "alias kz=kustomize".
 You may also use “kubectl kustomize” in place of “kz build” and “kubectl apply -k” in place of running Kustomize and kubectl via a pipe to apply.)

 1. Change to the base  subdirectory.
 In this directory, we have deployment and service manifests for a simple webapp that uses a MySQL database and a file to create a namespace.
-You can see the files by running the recursive directory command (or tree if you have it installed).
+You can see the files by running the *tree* command.

 ```
 cd /workspaces/k8s-dev-v2/kz/base

-ls -R
+tree

 ```

 2. Let's see what happens when we try to run "kustomize build" against these files.
 (Here I have "kustomize" aliased as "kz".)
 There will be an error.